mjordan/islandora_groovy/README.md

 If you click on the thumbnail, then the preview version, then the fullsize version, it's kind of hypnotic.
 Like a lava lamp.

+If you're a square and Islandora Groovy is not your scene, check out the [Islandora Sample Content Generator](https://github.com/mjordan/islandora_scg).

 ## Prerequisites

 * Islandora